-- 2. This procedure applies to all students applying to the University via UCAS, Common App and our direct application form. - For the avoidance of doubt, the Fraudulent Application Policy and Procedure outlined here relates only to fraud and plagiarism associated with admissions and no other University policy.
+- 2. This procedure applies to all students applying to undergraduate and postgraduate taught programmes at the University via UCAS, Common App and our direct application form. - 3.
+For the avoidance of doubt, the Fraudulent Application Policy and Procedure outlined here relates only to fraud and plagiarism associated with admissions and no other University policy.
 Suspected academic misconduct by current students is covered in the Academic Misconduct Policy.